dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/mobile-web-capture/index.md

 description: Mobile Document Scanner JS Edition User Guide
 ---

-# Scan Multi-Page Documents with Mobile Web Capture
+# Extend Mobile Document Scanner to Full Document Management

 > [!TIP]
 > Prerequisites: read the [Introduction]({{ site.introduction }}index.html) before proceeding.

-**Mobile Web Capture (MWC)** is an SDK designed for scanning multi-page documents.
+**Mobile Web Capture (MWC)** is an advanced sample designed to extend the features of MDS for managing and scanning multi-page documents.
 It integrates **Mobile Document Scanner (MDS)** functionality  while offering additional features such as multi-document management, annotation, and uploading, making it a comprehensive solution for managing complex document workflows.

 > [!TIP]
 > See it in action with the [Mobile Web Capture Demo](https://demo.dynamsoft.com/mobile-web-capture/).